Overview

 Expose the hidden capability coverage map more clearly

-A lightweight legend showing which deeper dimensions each pillar covers could help expert users audit completeness without confusing general audiences.
+A lightweight legend showing which deeper dimensions each card covers could help expert users audit completeness without confusing general audiences.

 R. Singh | Mar 14, 2026